PKIX-SSH

 For instance you could use "friendly name" to access key and certificate

-stored in "Network Security Services (NSS)" database with
+stored in "Network Security Services (NSS)" database using

 Remark: NSS is used in programs(web-browser. e-mail client) like Firefox,